 Department Director - Harry Bozoian

 Gov. Jay Nixon appointed longtime state environment and agriculture attorney Harry Bozoian, of Columbia, as the new Director of the Missouri Department of Natural Resources, effective Oct.
-7. He replaced Director Sara Parker Pauley, who was named by the Conservation Commission as the first female director of the Missouri Department of Conservation.
+7.

 “Harry’s breadth of experience and knowledge of environmental issues will make him an excellent Director of the Department of Natural Resources,” Gov. Nixon said.
 “I know he will capably lead the MDNR in serving the people of Missouri and in ensuring our natural resources are protected for future generations.”

 Bozoian is a senior policy advisor to the Governor and previously was the deputy chief of staff for the Governor’s Office.
 He also has served as the lead official for the State of Missouri on issues concerning the Mississippi and Missouri rivers.
 Prior to his positions with the Governor’s Office, he was Deputy Director for the Missouri Department of Agriculture and served as Acting Director of the department in 2013.

 During the historic 2011 flood, Gov. Nixon appointed Bozoian to assist farmers and levee districts in the rehabilitation of their farms and levees.
 For his work, Bozoian received the Outstanding Service and Assistance Award from the Missouri Levee and Drainage District Association.